gammu/gammu/docs/manual/smsd/sql.rst

         WHERE SendingDateTime < NOW() AND SendingTimeOut <  NOW() AND ( SenderID is NULL OR SenderID = '' OR SenderID = %P ) ORDER BY InsertIntoDB ASC LIMIT %1"

+    Query specific parameters:

+    ``%1``
+        limit of sms messages sended in one walk in loop

 .. config:option:: find_outbox_body

     Select body of message.